PyParTool/PyPar/docs/basics.md

 # basics

-The directory `pypar/basics/` provides building blocks of the PyPar tool.
+The directory `pypar/basics/` provides the building blocks of the PyPar tool.

 The code used below is in `basics_example.py`.